Jean de Koven

-Her body was discovered beneath the front porch of a villa at La Celle-Saint-Cloud on 8 December 1937.
+Her body was discovered beneath the front porch of a villa at La Celle-Saint-Cloud on 8 December, 1937.
 De Koven was the first of six victims of German-born serial killer Eugen Weidmann, also known as "Karrer", a gang leader who confessed to his crimes and had as many as nine accomplices.

 Resolution of crime

-De Koven, resided in Brooklyn, New York before going abroad.
+De Koven resided in Brooklyn, New York before going abroad.
 She taught classical dancing and had trained ballet students in New Jersey schools.
 She arrived in Normandy on July 19.
-Before vanishing De Koven was corresponding with a man who resided in another hotel in Paris from which he later moved away.
-On the afternoon of her disappearance she took her camera and told her aunt that she would return by 8pm, in time to go to the opera.
+Before vanishing, De Koven was corresponding with a man who resided in another hotel in Paris from which he later moved away.
+On the afternoon of her disappearance, she took her camera and told her aunt that she would return by 8pm, in time to go to the opera.

 Sackheim received a letter requesting $500 for her niece's safe return, which police investigated.
 Later ransom notes arrived and she received mysterious telephone calls.
 Police could not locate the contact man even though he advertised frequently in the Paris edition of an American newspaper.
-By September Sackheim offered a reward requesting information which would lead to the finding of De Koven's presumed abductors.
+By September, Sackheim offered a reward requesting information which would lead to the finding of De Koven's presumed abductors.

 Police found De Koven's body doubled up in a shallow grave under a porch.
-Weidmann's other victims were realtor named Raymond Lesobre, theatrical producer Roger LeBlond, a chauffeur Joseph Couffy, and a young German he met in jail Fritz Frommer, and private nurse Janine Keller.
+Weidmann's other victims were realtor named Raymond Lesobre, theatrical producer Roger LeBlond, a chauffeur Joseph Couffy, a young German he met in jail Fritz Frommer, and private nurse Janine Keller.
 LeBlond was lured to his car by one of two female "decoys", where he was killed at Neuilly.

 Killer's profile

 Weidmann murdered De Koven in July 1937.
-A native of Frankfurt, Germany, he came to Paris the previous March to avoid military service.
+A native of Frankfurt, Germany, he had come to Paris the previous March to avoid military service.
 In 1926, at the age of 18, he emigrated to Canada where he joined a gang that robbed a wheat company's paymaster in Saskatchewan.
 He was sentenced to a year in prison and was later deported.
 Weidmann served prison time in Frankfurt for assault and robbery before he was released in December 1936.